 How to Charge for Cakes.
 How do I charge for cakes?
 How do I set prices?
 How do you know how much to charge?
-What price would you charge for xyz cake?
+What price would you charge for this cake?

 Please note, this article primarily relates to home bakers, but hopefully anybody in the cake decorating business can glean some tips!

 Pricing cakes is definitely one of the hardest parts of doing a cake business.
 When I started, I was just throwing our random numbers and guessing.

 But after doing some research, I came to the conclusion that charging “by the serving” works best for me and is pretty much the standard way to charge across the cake industry.
 I have a base price for all cakes, then I add onto that price for details, difficulty, multiple tiers, etc. I also add on for delivery.

 Although I was inexperienced, flying by the seat of my pants, and learning as I went, I was still undercharging.
 I was killing myself with orders, making very little profit, and my home and homeschooling were suffering.

 This is an older price chart for me – my prices are higher now: